saltcute/kook-pixiv-chan/README.md

 Note: the node module `sharp` may not be currectly installed in Mainland China.
 Please consider using a proxy.

 Copy `./src/configs/template-auth.ts` to `./src/configs/auth.ts` and fill in your KOOK bot token.

+Copy `./src/configs/template-config.ts` to `./src/configs/config.ts` and set as you need.

 Start `kook-pixiv-chan` with

 ```
 npm start